simplon-lerouxDunvael/Brief_9/Plans_et_demarches/Action_plan_w_usefull_commands.md

 After creating the repository Reports, I created a README.md file so that the output would be directed and pushed into the directory (without any file in it not push is made).

 **OWASP Zap :**

+In order to ask OWASP Zap to test my Azure Voting App, I created a owaspzap task and completed the configuration needed.

+I launch the voting app in the background and repeatedly make HTTP requests to it until it responds.
+Then in run the OWASP Zap scanner against the app and publish the OWASP Zap report as a build artifact.

 [&#8679;](#top)